Skip to Content

 ThinkFirst Denver Metro — Injury Prevention Program

-An estimated 1.7 million brain injuries and 12,000 - 20,000 spinal cord injuries occur in the US each year.
+An estimated 1.7 million brain injuries and 12,000 — 20,000 spinal cord injuries occur in the US each year.
 Injury is the leading cause of death among children and teens.
 Most commonly, these are caused by car accidents, violence, falls, sports injuries.
 However, most injuries are preventable!
 The ThinkFirst National Injury Prevention Foundation has an award-winning, evidence-based programs to help people learn to reduce risk for injury.
-More Information: http://www.thinkfirst.org.
+More Information: ThinkFirst website.

 ThinkFirst was founded by neurosurgeons to help decrease unintentional injury, which is the leading cause of childhood death and disability.
-HealthONE is a member of ThinkFirst Denver Metro.
+HCA HealthONE is a member of ThinkFirst Denver Metro.
 We are proud to provide the comprehensive educational services Denver Metro area youth with the "use your mind to protect your body" message.

-Programs Free of Charge
+Programs free of charge

 ThinkFirst for Teens This upbeat program teaches teens about personal vulnerability and risk taking.
 The message is that teens can have a fun, exciting life without hurting themselves if you think first and use your mind to protect your body!